-78.(1) The Municipal Planning Appeal Authority, or an appointed external body or institution, must reach a decision on the outcome of an appeal heard by it within fourteen days after the last day of the hearing.

-(2) If the Municipal Planning Appeal Authority is -

-(a) the executive committee of the Municipality;

-(b) a committee of councillors, if a Municipality does not have an executive committee or executive mayor;

-(c) a committee of municipal officials; or
+- 85.(1) The Municipal Planning Appeal Authority must reach a decision on the outcome of an appeal heard by it within fourteen days after the last day of the hearing. - (2) If the Municipal Planning Appeal Authority is- - (a) the executive committee of the Municipality; - (b) a committee of councillors, if a Municipality does not have an executive committee or executive mayor; or - (c) a committee of municipal officials;

-(d) a body or institution outside of the municipality, or in a manner regulated in terms of a provincial legislation, authorised as the appeal authority, an appeal is decided by a majority of the members who have been designated by the chairperson of the Municipal Planning Appeal Authority to hear the appeal.
+an appeal is decided by a majority of the members who have been designated by the chairperson of the Municipal Planning Appeal Authority to hear the appeal.

-(3) The Presiding Officer has a casting vote in the event of an equality of votes.

-- (4) The Municipal Planning Appeal Authority may - - (a) uphold and confirm the decision of the Municipality against which the appeal is brought; - (b) alter the decision of the Municipality; - (c) set the decision of the Municipality aside, and - (i) replace the decision of the Municipality with its own decision; or

-(ii) remit the matter to the Municipality for reconsideration in the event that a procedural defect occurred; or

-(d) make an order of costs contemplated in section 84.

-(5) The decision on the outcome of the appeal may be given together with any order issued by the Municipal Planning Appeal Authority which is fair and reasonable in the particular circumstances.

-(6) The Presiding Officer must sign the decision of the Municipal Planning Appeal Authority and any order made by it.
+- (3) The Presiding Officer has a casting vote in the event of an equality of votes. - (4) The Municipal Planning Appeal Authority may- - (a) uphold and confirm the decision of the Municipality against which the appeal is brought; - (b) alter the decision of the Municipality; - (c) set the decision of the Municipality aside, and - (i) replace the decision of the Municipality with its own decision; or - (ii) remit the matter to the Municipality for reconsideration in the event that a procedural defect occurred; or - (d) make an order of costs contemplated in section 91. - (5) The decision on the outcome of the appeal may be given together with any order issued by the Municipal Planning Appeal Authority which is fair and reasonable in the particular circumstances. - (6) The Presiding Officer must sign the decision of the Municipal Planning Appeal Authority and any order made by it